githubnext/copilot-workspace-user-manual/overview.md

 * Copilot Workspace is _pervasive_.
 It is ready and waiting for you, available on every issue in every enabled repository on GitHub.
 And Copilot Workspace is even there for you when starting new code, available on every template repository, to create new software using natural language.

 * Copilot Workspace is _iterative_.
-Unlike fully-automatic AI assistants, Copilot Workspace encourages you to check, review, refine and iterate on AI-generated outputs.
+Copilot Workspace encourages you to check, review, refine and iterate on AI-generated outputs.
 You, the developer, are in control.

 * Copilot Workspace is _collaborative_.
 You can share sessions with your team and publish links to your sessions on issues and pull requests.
 And, if you're a repository maintainer, we give you controls to help manage the use of AI-assisted development with your repositories.